Twometer/Kanjiclub/README.md

 To host Kanjiclub yourself, you have to follow the setup instructions in both the `backend` and `frontend` directories.

-The generated frontend files can be hosted with NGINX or other web server.
+The generated frontend files can be hosted with NGINX or any other web server.

 ## Documentation